Irishmun/Internet-Games/README.md

 # Internet Games
- a recreation of the internet games from windows XP and prior
+ a recreation of the internet games from windows XP